 Check the quotes are for a like-for-like service.
 If one of the costings is wildly different to the others, it’s worth finding out why.
 Perhaps they’ve included extras, like lofts and garden areas, that the others haven’t – or vice versa.

-Have a physical survey!
-Make sure you ask the company you select to come and visit you to carry out a survey.
+Have a survey!
+Make sure you ask the company you select to come carry out a survey.
 When you are having a survey they are not only checking what items you are taking but they are also checking property access and that there isn’t anything that needs special attention.
 If you do not have a survey, you may find you are hit with additional charges on the day of you move!

 Is each company offering the same?
 This can vary tremendously – from full packing, crating, dismantling and special wrapping of certain items, to shuttle services and an outside elevator for easier access.
 How about parking fees or other additional charges?
 What’s included in the price?
 Often things like stair carry and long carry are not included if a physical survey hasn’t been completed.

 Cheapest isn’t always best, and you’re far less likely to enjoy a stress-free move if you base your decision purely on price.
 Seek value-for-money instead.
 Choosing the cheapest company might also mean opting for the one with the lowest standards – and the highest risk of your items getting damaged.
 Some moving companies will use local firms to pick up your items.
 These companies are not always trained in export packing.

 Hidden charges.
 Make sure you check the quote carefully.
 Some moving companies have a number of hidden charges.
 From hidden ‘admin fees’ to ‘Extreme Weather Cover’.
 Some companies will also try and sell ‘Premises Damage Insurance’ but most reputable international moving companies will be covered by their public liability insurance should anything happen.

 Credentials.
 Some companies may appear to be top notch and highly-experienced, but are they members of professional associations?
 Some to look out for: